jonny-wg2/website3.0/docs/security-whitepaper.md

 - There exists a business continuity plan for assessing and recovering from potential cloud-related incidents that can result in production downtime
 - Global policies to prevent misconfigurations of data stores.
 E.g. public databases

-## Network and System Security
+### Network and System Security

-Working Group Two operates a global network to ensure our customers are connected to the SS7 and internet services securely.
+**wgtwo** operates a global network to ensure our customers are connected to the SS7 and internet services securely.
 To ensure security is implemented, we have adopted an onion-approach security model to implement security across multiple layers of the network.
 Depending on the application or service, security controls are aligned to reduce the risk of unauthorized access and exposure to rogue devices, networks, and users.

-### Network Security and Server Hardening
 **wgtwo** divides its systems into separate networks to better protect sensitive data.
 Systems supporting testing and development activities are hosted in a separate network from systems supporting **wgtwo**’s production infrastructure.
 All servers within the development and production infrastructure are hardened (e.g., removing default passwords, disabling unnecessary ports, etc.) and have a base configuration image applied to ensure consistency across the environment.
 Automatic security updates are applied regularly.

 A network-based intrusion detection system has been deployed across all environments to identify and alert on network anomalies such as data leakage (DLP), trojans, unauthorized access, backdoors, and brute-forcing.